pixegami/saas-starter/saas-site/README.md

 jest AuthApi.test.ts -t "can reset account"
 ```

+**Note**: You may need to this run these tests from the root (this) directory because it attempts to load environment variables from `.env.development`.

 ## Notes

 * An issue that puzzled me for a while was due to something called re-hydration.
 It happens when Gatsby renders a static version of the site, but then the React logic updates something after.
 The result is a Frankenstein `div` that has mixed styling.
 To fix this, I used a hook that updates the `key` of `div`s that must change after static loading.
 See `useRenderKey.ts`.